-Example (vi).
+Example (viii).
 Same facts as Example (v), except that Buyer Corp has offices in [state] and several other states, but is commercially domiciled outside [state] and orders the software from a location outside [state].
-The receipts from the development and sale of the custom software service are assigned to [state] because the software is physically delivered to the customer in [state]. ••• Reg.
+The receipts from the development and sale of the custom software service are assigned to [state] because the software is physically delivered to the customer in [state].

+* * *

+••• Reg.
 IV.18.(a).
 Special Rules: In General.
 Article IV.18. provides that if the allocation and apportionment provisions of Article IV do not fairly represent the extent of the taxpayer's business activity in this state, the taxpayer may petition for or the tax administrator may require, in respect to all or any part of the taxpayer's business activity, if reasonable:

 (1) separate accounting;